 In some bathrooms, you may see a mysterious porcelain thing that looks like an oversized bedpan.
 That's a bidet.
 Tourists who aren't in the know use them as anything from a launderette to a vomitorium to a watermelon-rind receptacle to a urinal.
 Locals use them in lieu of a shower to clean the parts of the body that rub together when they walk.
 Go ahead and give it a try.
 Just remember the four S's — straddle, squat, soap up, and swish off.

 When traveling in Europe, you may need to lower your towel expectations.
 Like breakfast and people, towels get smaller as you go south.
 In simple places, bath towels are not replaced every day, so hang them up to dry and reuse.
-This is also catching on with bigger hotels — even fancy ones — which, in an effort to be eco-friendly, post a sign explaining that they’ll replace towels left on the floor, but not those that are hanging to dry.
+This is also catching on with bigger hotels — even fancy ones — which, in an effort to be eco-friendly, post a sign explaining that they'll replace towels left on the floor, but not those that are hanging to dry.
 In my experience, pricey hotels rarely stay true to this promise; your towels will probably be replaced no matter where you leave them.
-On the other end of the spectrum, dorm-style accommodations don’t provide towels or soap at all, so you’ll have to B.Y.O.
-Also, most European hotels don’t supply washcloths.
-If a washcloth is part of your bath ritual, pack one along in your suitcase.
+On the other end of the spectrum, dorm-style accommodations don't provide towels or soap at all, so you'll have to B.Y.O.
+Also, most European hotels don't supply washcloths.
+If a washcloth is part of your bath ritual, pack a quick-drying one in your suitcase.

 Americans are notorious (and embarrassing) energy gluttons — wasting hot water and leaving lights on as if electricity were cheap.
 Who besides us sings in the shower?
 European energy costs are shocking, so many accommodations try to conserve where they can.